Changes in Elimination During the Dying Process

 As patients approach the end of life, changes in bowel patterns are common due to the slowing down of the body’s natural functions.
 Addressing these changes promptly and effectively is essential to maintain the patient’s comfort and prevent complications.

 Constipation can be a significant source of discomfort for hospice patients.
 While they may not eat as much, waste materials must be eliminated.
+In end-stage dementia, constipation is a common issue due to decreased physical activity and changes in diet.
 To address constipation, consider the following steps:

 CONTINUA LEARNING